4ian/GDevelop/Extensions/PlatformBehavior/README.md

 #### Polynomial piece-wise function

 The character trajectory during a jump looks like a quadratic function, but it's actually a piece-wise function.

+On this first trajectory example, the curve almost follow the quadratic curve in white, but it actually follows the grey ones at the start and the end of the jump.
+There is also an affine part at the end of the jump.
+It's not shown on this plot because it happens later on.

+![Trajectory with default settings](./diagrams/DefaultSettings.png)

+This example of trajectory shows the 4 functions.
+It has an affine part in the middle instead of a quadratic one like in the previous example.
+In practice, this jump trajectory will seem off, but a tiny affine part can happen in some configurations.

+![Trajectory with an affine part](./diagrams/WithAffine.png)

-There are 3 borders:
+The piece-wise function has 3 borders:
 - at the end of the jump sustaining (jumpSustainTime)
 - when the maximum falling speed is reached (maxFallingTime)
 - when the jump speed reach 0 (jumpEndTime)

-![Trajectory with default settings](./diagrams/DefaultSettings.png)

-![Trajectory with an affine part](./diagrams/WithAffine.png)

 Depending on the when the maximum falling speed is reached, there can be 3 piece-wise functions:
 - after the jump end